Dirty Little Secrets

 Then, one day I asked if I could actually see the post-op paperwork from one client who was being insistent that I do deep tissue work on her mere days after her surgery.
 I thought I would prove her wrong.

 Much to my astonishment, this young woman had a prescription that ordered not only deep tissue massage, but ultrasound cavitation to boot!
 I remember just staring at the paper unable to speak.
+What that particular surgeon in Miami was recommending was going to cause pain and more inflammation.

 No wonder she was having such a hard time believing what I was saying.
 She thought that if she didn’t get what the surgeon ordered that her surgery results would look terrible.